iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

     </div>
 </div>
 <div class="caption">
-    Figure 7.
-(Left) Switching policies concentrate return in exploitation mode.
-Figure 8 (Right) Switching policies concentrate return in the beginning of episodes.
+    Figure 7 (Left): Switching policies concentrate return in exploitation mode.
+Figure 8 (Right): Switching policies concentrate return in the beginning of episodes.
 </div>

 One notable case in which exploitation steps are concentrated together is in